Thai Food Made Easy | PAPRIKA PUMPKIN ALFREDO (VEGAN)

 -I love to drizzle a bit of Truffle oil on this lovely autumn dish.
 However, some find it too strong.

--Want to explore more of Vegan Thai Food.
-Click here for other vegan curries and dishes: Thai Vegan dishes
+-Want to explore more Vegan Thai Food.
+Click here for other vegan curries and dishes: Thai Vegan dishes.

 Paprika Pumpkin Alfredo